2024 FESTIVAL MAIN SLATE ANNOUNCED!

 Directed by Rachel Elizabeth Seed

-The first screening will be followed by a Q&A with filmmaker Rachel Elizabeth Seed and executive producer Kirsten Johnson.
+The screenings will be followed by Q&As with filmmaker Rachel Elizabeth Seed and executive producer Kirsten Johnson.
+The second Q&A will be moderated by Alan Berliner.

 In conjunction with this screening, DOC NYC is proud to support a panel discussion on Thursday, Nov.
 14th at the International Center for Photography, https://www.icp.org/